SIMPLE: Simple Intensity Map Producer for Line Emission: Power spectrum modeling

 The second term still holds for larger than infinitesimal voxel volumes $\delta V$.

-\subsection{Modeling the sky subtraction}
+\subsection{Modeling the Sky Subtraction}

-The sky subtraction is a common step in the reduction pipeline of ground-based optical data to remove zodiacal light, aurora, and airglow \citep[e.g.,][]{wyse/gilmore:1992}.
-The sky spectrum consists of a continuum component and emission lines.
-With the assumption that the sky spectrum is homogeneous on scales of the focal plane size, one can estimate the sky foreground by taking an average of the spectra in `empty' areas on the detector, i.e., those that do not contain an object above a fiducial detection limit.
+The sky subtraction is a common step in the reduction pipeline of ground-based optical data to remove zodiacal light, aurora, airglow, diffuse Galactic light, and emission from the Galactic warm interstellar medium \citep[WIM; e.g.,][]{wyse/gilmore:1992}.
+The optical sky spectrum consists of a continuum component and emission lines.
+With the assumption that the sky spectrum is homogeneous on scales of the focal plane size, one can estimate the sky foreground by taking an average of the spectra in `empty' areas on the detector, i.e., areas that do not contain an object above a fiducial detection limit.
 The sky foreground spectrum is typically subtracted from the data.

+In addition to sky subtraction, further foreground mitigation is required.
+For example, continuum subtraction of the spectra can be applied to remove small-scale continuum foreground fluctuations, or wavelength regions around strong optical emission lines from the WIM of our Galaxy can be masked to reduce line foreground fluctuations.
+Masking spectral channels would add structure to the mask along the LOS, but can be modeled using the formalism in this work.
+Continuum foreground substraction removes the longest-mode fluctuations along the LOS, which can be reconstructed modeling suitable transfer functions \citep[see, e.g.,][]{cunnington/etal:2023b}{}{}.
+In this paper, we only model the sky subtraction for simplicity.

 Sky subtraction also removes roughly the average intensity per redshift slice of the cosmological signal of interest within the scale used for the sky foreground estimation, for example, the focal plane radius \citep[see, e.g., the discussion in][]{lujanniemeyer/etal:2022a}.
 Therefore, the sky subtraction decorrelates fluctuations on larger scales.
-This does not affect the galaxy clustering of detected galaxies because the detection of galaxies is not influenced by the zero point on larger scales.
-However, it does affect the intensity auto-power and cross-power spectra even when all galaxies are detected because the intensity zero point is changed.
+This does not affect the galaxy clustering of detected galaxies because the detection of galaxies is not influenced by the zeropoint on larger scales.
+However, it does affect the intensity autopower and cross-power spectra even when all galaxies are detected because the intensity zeropoint is changed.
 While optical ground-based LIM experiments such as HETDEX suffer from a loss of large-scale power due to sky subtraction, ground-based LIM experiments in other wavelengths such as radio and submillimeter may also lose large-scale power due to similar issues.

 We can model the effect of the sky subtraction on the intensity map by calculating the contribution of the line intensity to the estimated sky foreground.
 We smooth the intensity map with a two-dimensional spherical top-hat kernel in the plane perpendicular to the LOS with the size of the area used for the sky spectrum estimation.
 Specifically, the estimated contribution to the sky foreground, i.e., the top-hat-smoothed intensity map, is